Conventional Loan

 Conventional loans offer flexibility in terms of property types, down payment options, and loan amounts.
 They are available with as little as 3% down for qualified borrowers, though putting less than 20% down typically requires private mortgage insurance (PMI).

 A conventional loan is not automatically harder to qualify for than a government-backed loan.
 Depending on your credit profile, income, and down payment, a conventional loan may actually offer better terms or lower total costs.
+Read our comparison of FHA vs. conventional loans.

 Why This Matters: Conventional loans are one of the most widely used mortgage products for a reason — they are versatile.
 Understanding how they compare to FHA, VA, and USDA options ensures you choose the loan that truly fits your situation, not just the one that sounds easiest.